Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Proofs of the lemmas , ,

+Here we provide the proofs for the recursive formulas of the NTK of a ResNet.
+The techniques are the same, and our goal here is to show the role of the residual term in the induction argument.

-\begin{lemma3}[NTK of a ResNet with Fully Connected layers in the infinite width limit] Let $x,x'$ be two inputs and $K^{res,1}$ be the exact NTK for the Residual Network with 1 layer.
+\begin{lemma3}[NTK of a ResNet with Fully Connected layers in the infinite-width limit] Let $x,x'$ be two inputs and $K^{res,1}$ be the exact NTK for the Residual Network with 1 layer.
 Then, we have \begin{itemize} \item For the first layer (without residual connections), we have for all $x,x' \in \mathbb{R}^d$

 where $x\cdot x'$ is the inner product in $\mathbb{R}^d$. \item For $l\geq2$, as $n_1, n_2, ..., n_{L-1} \rightarrow \infty$, we have for all $i,i' \in [1:n_l]$, $K^{res,l}_{ii'}(x,x') = \delta_{ii'} K^l_{res}(x,x')$, where $K^l_{res}(x,x')$ is given by the recursive formula have for all $x,x' \in \mathbb{R}^d$ and $l\geq 2$, as $n_1, n_2, ..., n_l \rightarrow \infty$ recursively, we have